 Be clean.
 Hygiene should never take a back burner, and certainly not when you’re interacting with customers on a daily basis.
 Wash your hands, especially before and after handling cannabis products (particularly in states where cannabis is still dispensed from large jars), or wear gloves.
 Be considerate with your personal hygiene and be aware that your personal odor (perfumes and colognes included) may affect the scent of the cannabis.

-And, most importantly, don’t be stoned.
+And, most importantly, don’t be too stoned to do your job well.
 Even if you’re a medical marijuana patient and your employer allows consumption during work hours, don’t be incapacitated when speaking to patients and customers.
 If you know you can’t consume cannabis while being a productive, functional employee, wait until after your shift to toke up.

 Ultimately, being a good budtender all comes down to respect.
 Respect your fellow coworkers, your customers and patients, and the products you carry.
 A little respect goes a long way in making a good impression to your clientele!